 While the National Health and Medical Research Council’s policy requires the long-term welfare of non-human primates to be taken into account — there are currently no retirement facilities in Australia for primates after their use in research.
 Non-human primates that are born into breeding facilities in Australia will ultimately die in a laboratory.

-If you’re for science — and for animals — speak up!
-Take action to help end the supply of non-human primates for experiments in Australia.
+If you’re for science, and for animals, take action to help non-human primates today:

 Many thanks to Humane Research Australia for sharing their research and information, and for their tireless work to end animal experimentation.